The Truth About Recyclable Packaging

 91% of all plastic ever produced is going to landfills, or being incinerated.
 Because plastic takes so long to degrade, this means most of the plastic waste ever produced still exists.
 It is buried in landfills, filling our oceans, and littering our planet.

 Activists have been sounding the alarm for years.
-Most recently, in September 2020, NPR reporter Laura Sullivan released a damning article reporting on the problems with plastic recycling: Is Plastic Recycling a Lie?
+In September 2020, NPR reporter Laura Sullivan released a damning article reporting on the problems with plastic recycling: Is Plastic Recycling a Lie?
 (And the accompanying audio Waste Land - featured on NPR’s Planet Money.)

 The short version?
 Yes, plastic recycling is a lie.